cjbreg/fstvl-invite/README.md

 FSTVL Invite has been made for you to access your invite for the festival, hosted by Slamstox

-FSTVL Invite is a creation from Coen Breg & Kim Vermeulen released under the MIT License (Expat License).
+FSTVL Invite is a creation from Coen Breg & Kim van der Meulen released under the MIT License (Expat License).

 ## Background